Chapter 5:

 "Like... thieves or maybe spies from an enemy kingdom."

 "Spies?
 Thieves?
 Haven't I told you?
 There is no need for such practices here.
-Why would anyone try to steal or plunder when stockpiles are always full?"
+Why would anyone risk it when stockpiles are always full?
+Even outside the walls, it's a rare occurrence."

 As he looked around, things started making sense for Yumino.
 There was not a single food merchant on the streets.
 Everyone was selling homemade goods, cooked food, or jewelry, but nobody was selling basic supplies.